HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   :M :X :C :0 :CB: reserved           :0 :D :P :E : PSW.[seg]ment Id                                 :  PSW-0
+   :M :X :C :0 :CB: reserved           :0 :D :P :E : PSW.[seg]                                     :  PSW-0
    :-----------------------------------------------------------------------------------------------:
-   : IA offset                                                                               : 0   :  PSW-1
+   : PSW.[ofs]                                                                               : 0   :  PSW-1
    :-----------------------------------------------------------------------------------------------:
 ```

 Bits 12 ..
-15 of the processor status represent the bit set that can be modified by the privileged MST instruction.
+15 of the processor status represent the bit that can be modified by the privileged MST instruction.
 Setting the other status bits requires the usage of the privileged RFI instruction.

 | Flag | Name | Purpose |
 |:---|:---|:---|